netxms/netxms-doc/admin/ups-monitoring.rst

 ============================

 You can monitor UPS devices attached to the hosts via serial cable or USB via UPS subagent.
-Once you have your UPS attached to the host and NetXMS agent installed, you should configure UPS subagent.
+Once you have your UPS attached to the host and |product_name| agent installed, you should configure UPS subagent.
 First, add the following line to agent's configuration file main section: